 The Formal Theory identifies four Relational Modalities as wellness syndromal relational diagnoses, a personality typology as the alternative to DSM5’s non-psychodynamic, phenomenological, illness-based, stigmatizing diagnoses.

 The syndromal structure of the thought process is determined by the motivation to reduce the unpleasantness of psychic tension.
 The six-role process is experienced as the satisfaction of resolution as social adjustment.
-The unconscious process is a physiological automatism anabolizing or converting the psychic energy of conflict to the orderly state of resolution as the state of reality or rest.
+The unconscious process is a physiological automatism anabolizing or converting the psychic energy of conflict to the orderly state of resolution as the state of rest.
 The unconscious may be viewed as a pump converting psychic tension into normative conformity or challenge.

-Diagnoses identify the unconscious as a syndromal six-role-state conflict-resolution process resolving conflicts along four alternative relational modalities.
+Diagnoses identify the unconscious as a syndromal six-role-state conflict-resolution process resolving conflicts along the four alternative relational modalities.
 These are determined by two formal relational dichotomies: reciprocal states as passivity versus activity and opposite attitudes as cooperation versus antagonism.
 These states are modified by the third dichotomy of wellness versus illness: alienation with high psychic tension versus mutual respect with low tension.

 The relational modalities are graphically portrayable as a sine-wave illustrating the syndromal structure and vectors within concentric circles portraying the relational modality diagnosis.

 This typology explains the five-factor analysis of traits as four interrelated modalities plus the psychic tension measure.

 The typology is Differences between the formal typology and DSM 5 diagnoses